 - 1. Carefully read "Terms and conditions for publication" and "General considerations for manuscripts preparation." - 2.
-For writing the letter requesting the publication of the article, indicate the following: - The article submitted has not been published in any other medium and shall not be submitted to a different scientific journal or any other publication for as long as Archivos Argentinos de Pediatría is evaluating it. - All authors should state whether they have any disclaimers to make regarding conflicts of interest. - All sources of external funding are detailed. - Indicate compliance with the checklist before submitting the material. - If the article gets published, all authors will transfer their copyrights to the Sociedad Argentina de Pediatría. - 3.
+For writing the letter requesting the publication of the article, indicate the following: - The article submitted has not been published in any other medium and shall not be submitted to a different scientific journal or any other publication for as long as Archivos Argentinos de Pediatría is evaluating it. - · All authors should state whether they have any disclaimers to make regarding conflicts of interest. - All sources of external funding are detailed. - Indicate compliance with the checklist before submitting the material. - If the article gets published, all authors will transfer their copyrights to the Sociedad Argentina de Pediatría. - 3.
 In the first page or cover page, include the following items: - Title. - Authors: first name(s), last name(s) and degree indicated in an abbreviated form. - The author who will receive editors' notifications. - Detail the participation of each author in the study. - Name, address and telephone number of the institution where the study was conducted. - Number assigned to randomized studies by the Clinical Controlled Trial Registry. - 4.
-The abstracts, including key words and with a maximum length according to this Guideline for each type of article. - 5.
-An adequate manuscript presentation, in strict compliance with what is specified in the "General aspects for preparing the manuscript" for each type of article in terms of length, structure, references, tables, figures or graphics. - 6.
-A copy of the Consent for Publication of Personal Information when appropriate (an essential requirement starting January 2015).
+The abstracts should comply strictly the indications for each type of article about extension and number of key words. - 5.
+An adequate manuscript presentation, will be in strict compliance with what is specified in the "General aspects for preparing the manuscript" for each type of article in terms of length, structure, references, tables, figures or graphics. - 6.
+A copy of the Consent for Publication of Personal Information.